 Each site has its own subnet.
 VMs get new IP addresses when they fail over.
 DNS is updated to point to the new IP.
 Lower TTLs on critical records reduce client cache impact.

-Per Microsoft Learn (Stretch Cluster Replication Using Shared Storage page), techniques to support faster DNS site failover include lowering DNS TTL and using common patterns to reduce client side caching.
+Per Microsoft Learn (Stretch Cluster Replication Using Shared Storage page), techniques to support faster DNS site failover include lowering DNS TTL and using common approaches to reduce client side caching.
 The Microsoft documented configuration also includes using (Get-Cluster).ResiliencyDefaultPeriod=10 to configure VM resiliency so guests do not pause for long during node failures.

 Network abstraction devices